How can I help you?

 import 'zone.js';

-When performing filtering programmatically using methods in the Syncfusion Angular Grid component, you may want to hide the default filter icons to provide a simpler interface.
+When filtering is performed programmatically using grid methods, the default filter icons can be hidden to provide a simpler interface.

 .e-filtermenudiv.e-icons.e-icon-filter {